CyVerse-learning-materials/foss/docs/06_reproducibility_I.md

 ### System Path

-In the context of computin, the **system path** often referred to simply as **PATH** is the set of directories in which the operating system looks for executable files when a command is issued.
+In the context of computing, the **system path**, often referred to simply as **PATH**, is the set of directories in which the operating system looks for executable files when a command is issued.

 When you go to launch an application by clicking on a desktop icon or with a CLI command, the computer will search for the application within the PATH directories.
 If it finds the executable, it will launch.